-On the whole the level of the test was moderate to tough.
-The test contained many moderate and difficult questions and hence the important factor was selection of right questions.
-Reasoning section in this paper was comparatively difficult than the Quant section.
-Verbal section was easy as regards level of difficulty.
-Instead of 5 RC passages, there were 4 passages comprising 18 questions and the non- RC questions including TITA questions were 6 in number.
+On the whole the level of the test was moderate.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
+Quant section was slightly easier than reasoning section.
+Verbal section was easy to moderate.
 The key to getting a good percentile was time management and selection of questions.

-The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR and DI were mostly selective in this paper.
-As far as Quant is concerned most of the questions were from Algebra, Number system and Geometry.
-For verbal section, one should have good reading skills as there were 4 RC’s and also two questions based on paragraph summary.
+The overall feel of the paper was moderate, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+Quant section was slightly easier than reasoning section.
+Verbal section was easy to moderate.
+Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
+For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
-Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.
+Questions such as sentence rearrangement and best fit require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.